 10 Ways to Kickstart your Day

-Well, 2017 is happening and here at Crush, we vowed not to make any resolutions per se, but we are trying our best to tackle the new year in a calm and orderly fashion.
-And that starts with a morning routine that doesn’t leave you tearing your hair out.
+Well, 2019 is happening and here at Crush, we’re trying not to make any resolutions per se but we are trying our best to tackle the new year in a calm and orderly fashion.
+One of the best ways is a morning routine that doesn’t leave you tearing your hair out.
 So, if this sounds like the kind of ‘non-resolution’ you’re into, then check out our top ways to kickstart your morning to leave you feeling refreshed and energised to tackle the day.

 We know, we know!
 It’s so hard, those extra 9 minutes make such a difference.
 The truth is, they don’t, once you’ve been jolted awake from a deep sleep, the quality of the sleep will never be the same.
 All you’re doing by snoozing is letting your body drift into a twilight zone, which will leave you groggy and feeling even more tired than before.
 As difficult as it may be, force yourself to get up with your first alarm.
 You’ll thank yourself later.